1869

 Every month at the quarter moon, there`ll be a monsoon ... in your lagoon.

 - Monsoon?
 Well, at least we`re inside.
-A little rain never hurt anybody.

 - No, but a lot can kill you.